Lisandro Semedo

-Lisandro Pedro Varela Semedo (born 12 March 1996) is a professional footballer who plays as a winger for Polish I liga club Wieczysta Kraków.
+Lisandro Pedro Varela Semedo (born 12 March 1996) is a professional footballer who plays as a winger for Polish Ekstraklasa club Wieczysta Kraków.
 Born in Portugal, he plays for the Cape Verde national team.

 Club career

 On 15 July 2016, Semedo signed for Reading from Sporting, on a three-year contract.
 A year later, Semedo moved to AEZ Zakakiou.

 Loan to OFI

 On 27 June 2019, he joined OFI on a season-long loan from Fortuna Sittard.
 On 29 September 2019, he scored his first goal for the club in a 3–1 home win against Asteras Tripolis.
 On 6 October 2019, Semedo made an outstanding performance, in a triumphant 4–1 home win against Panionios, netting a brace and giving one assist.
 On 26 October 2019, he sealed a 2–0 home win against Xanthi.
 On 3 November 2019, Semedo scored soon after kick-off, but his team eventually suffered a 3–2 away defeat against AEL, despite taking a two-goal advantage.
 On 30 November 2019, Semedo scored the only goal after 52 minutes and taking on a pass from Juan Neira, sealing a vital 1–0 home win game against AEK Athens.

 On 1 March 2020, he scored, after four months, in a 3–0 home win against Lamia.